 If you have any questions about your roof, our solar designers will take a look at it during your on-site assessment and give you a recommendation.

-Ultimately, an in-person on-site assessment is really the best way to get an accurate estimate of your home’s solar production potential and what the savings will look like for you based on your specific site and historic energy use.
+Ultimately, a full site assessment by a qualified solar designer is really the best way to get an accurate estimate of your home’s solar production potential and what the savings will look like for you.

 Still wondering whether your home is a good fit for solar?
 That’s what our solar educators are here for!
 Reach out and let us know you’re interested in getting a free solar evaluation for your home.